 Table of ContentsOpen

 For a long time, we wanted to visit the other side of the world and embark on a long haul holiday.
 Although there are so many options out there, we wanted the perfect destination which will be diverse enough to offer us postcard-like views, tropical trails, mountains and lakes as well as unspoilt beaches and shy, unconventional creatures.

 Naturally, we picked New Zealand and created an epic itinerary around the South Island.

 Positioned on the other side of the world, potentially one of the scenically most diverse places in the world, New Zealand was about to become our land of epic hikes and ultimate adventures.
 We decided to rent a car and drive around the South Island for over two weeks, during which we had a once in a lifetime opportunity to be mesmerised, explore and discover the unexpected.

 Our adventure started after a ridiculously long flight (28+ hours) with Etihad (which we had a bad experience with).
 We left London very early in the morning, flew to Abu Dhabi, then Perth, Australia, and finally landed in New Zealand at 7 am local time.
 By then, we were incredibly tired but really excited to finally be on the other side of the world!

 We rented a Toyota, and for the next two weeks, we explored the beautiful New Zealand South Island.
-If you are planning on adding the North Island to your list, you can check this 2 week itinerary to New Zealand.
+If you intend to add the North Island to your list, make sure to check all the Lord of the Rings locations as well.

 Over Two weeks in New Zealand